aureus-group/DOCOclient/README.md

 There are no pre-compiled binaries for Mac OSX available.

 # Configuration and execution
 Inside the extracted archive, you will find a directory called "templates".
 Inside this directory there are a directory called "recipes" and one called "themes".
-These directories contains sample recipes and a sample theme, respectively.
+These directories contain sample recipes and a sample theme, respectively.
 You are free to copy these directories to other locations.

 When you run the software for the first time, you will be asked to create a configuration file; the following details will need to be provided: